 The answer is to use “video compressors”.
 These tools work on a video to compress it to a smaller size while retaining its quality.
 Of course, there are lots of factors that define a video’s quality and size, but these tools help you to minify videos as easily as possible.

-Here’s my recommendation of 7 best online and offline video compression tools to optimize your videos.
+Here’s my recommendation for seven video compression tools to optimize your videos.

 10 Websites to Edit Your Videos Online

 Online video editors give you a great solution when you don't have the time, skill, or resources to...
 Read more

 YouCompress is a simplistic video compressor with an intuitive interface.
 It’s built for beginners as it requires zero configuration, chooses the best parameters according to your video and reduces its size losslessly.
 You can also convert audio files, documents, and photos using YouCompress.

 The best thing is that it automatically deletes your videos from its servers after a few hours.
 However, you can’t confirm the deletion.
 And lastly, YouCompress delivers compressed videos without any watermarks.
 That said, I find it best suited if you wish to quickly compress a video online.

 - Platforms: Web/browser.

 - A simple, easy-to-use application.